 working in groups of 3: remove first 2 loops on right, transfer to needle 3 on left

-insert tool in center of group of 3, lift strands onto needle 1 on right
+insert tool in the center of the group of 3, lift strands onto needle 1 on right

-bring center needle (2 of 3) out and over multiple loops, all 3 to E pos
+bring center needle (2 of 3) out and over multiple loops, all 3 to E position

 repeat across row COR: knit 3 rows (or more, odd #), ending with COL, so the yarn tail will once again be on the left to begin the process of wrapping.